Ellesmere Port in Focus: Fire Safety and Compliance

 Recycling Waste Fire, Charterhouse Close — April 2026

-On 10 April 2026, Cheshire Fire and Rescue Service were called to a large commercial premises on Charterhouse Close, Ellesmere Port, at shortly before 5:30pm.
+On 10 April 2026, Cheshire Fire and Rescue Service were called to a large commercial premises on Charterhouse Close, Ellesmere Port, at shortly before 5.30pm.
 On arrival, crews found that three large piles of recycling waste had caught fire inside the building.
 Three fire engines from Powey Lane, Ellesmere Port and Chester attended.
-Firefighters wearing breathing apparatus used two hose reel water jets and a positive pressure ventilation fan to tackle the fire and clear smoke from the building.
+Firefighters wearing breathing apparatus used two hose reel water jets and a positive pressure ventilation fan to tackle the fire and clear smoke.
 The waste was moved outside to allow full extinguishment, and crews remained on scene until almost midnight damping down and checking for hotspots with a thermal imaging camera.
 No injuries were reported.
+No footage of this incident was released by local media.

 Unlike the Chester Road incident, the cause here is confirmed by the fire service's own statement: recycling waste stored inside the building ignited.
-The fire service did not indicate whether this was spontaneous combustion, a discarded ignition source within the waste stream, or another cause, so it would be inaccurate to specify the exact ignition mechanism.
-What is confirmed is that waste material was stored in quantity inside the building, that it ignited, and that extinguishing it required six and a half hours of firefighting effort including breathing apparatus entry, mechanical relocation of burning material, and overnight damping down.
+The fire service did not confirm whether this was spontaneous combustion, a discarded ignition source within the waste stream, or a third cause.

-Fire Safety Duties for Responsible Persons in Ellesmere Port
+Fire Safety Duties for Responsible Persons Across Ellesmere Port

 Fire Safety Support for Ellesmere Port and Cheshire West